-The ultimate digital nomad guide to Tulum including where to stay, coffee shops with Wifi, and coworking spaces.
+The ultimate digital nomad guide to Tulum including where to live and stay, coffee shops with Wifi, and coworking spaces.

 Where to stay in Tulum, Mexico: Centro or Playa?

 This is where Outsite Tulum is located.
 This co-living space is just 5 minutes from the water.
 Tulum Beach is the place to stay if you'd like to spend most of your time on the sand.
 There are restaurants and bars within walking distance, however, make sure to note how long the beach road is.
 It's not easy to walk up and down during high season due to the traffic, and you'll need to rent a bike to get to the town.

 This area is home to Outsite Tulum - Centro, and the majority of locals.
 So, it should come as no surprise that this is the spot for great authentic Mexican food.
 It's also easier to stay here if you plan on getting to many of the cenotes.
 There are plenty of restaurants, bars, and small boutiques here, too.
-'Pueblo' refers to the centre, however La Veleta and Aldea Zama are also popular neighborhoods.
+'Pueblo' refers to the center, however La Veleta and Aldea Zama are also popular neighborhoods.
 You'll need to rent a bike to get around town, or down to the beach.
 You can also use taxis to get around, but this can get pretty expensive.

 The newest neighborhood in Tulum, Aldea Zama is situated between downtown Tulum and the beaches and is known for its abundance of new condos and apartments.
 It's a quiet area, still building up residents and a sense of community.

 In 2021, La Velata is becoming a haven for Tulum digital nomads, and there are new eateries, yoga studios, and coworking spaces opening up here.
 Because of this, it has more of an expat vibe rather than a local one like you would find in the pueblo.
 It is also a pricier area for renting.